Content

 Norwood type 6 hair loss is very severe.
 By this stage, you’ll have lost almost all hair that previously made up your hairline and vertex scalp.

-There may still be a band of hair to separate these areas, but it’ll be sparse and thin.
+There may still be a band of hair separating these areas, but it will be sparse and thin.

 Though you might still have some hair across your scalp, coverage will be minimal, and your scalp will be clearly visible through your hair in all lighting conditions.